Deciding How Many Business Schools to Target and Choosing a “Safe” School

 When candidates consider their strategies for applying to MBA programs, many have a logical question in mind: To how many business schools should I apply?
 The answer, of course, varies dramatically from applicant to applicant, but the golden rule is that you should only apply to an MBA program if you have enough time to polish your application to its best state.
 So, if you have time to “perfect” only three applications, you should focus on applying to just three schools—and not consider submitting several additional “average” applications.

 In terms of a target number—assuming that time is not a factor and you can commit yourself to all of your applications—five or six is generally optimal.
 With five or six applications, you can apply to a mix of reach, competitive, and safe schools—and can thereby truly cover your bases.
-Of course, each applicant has his/her own risk profile and timing to consider, but for most candidates, applying to too few schools can increase the risk of not being admitted, while applying to too many can be overkill.
+Of course, all applicants have their own risk profile and timing to consider, but for most candidates, applying to too few schools can increase the risk of not being admitted, while applying to too many can be overkill.

 Some applicants prefer to be conservative and include a “safe school” or two in their target schools.
 But what constitutes a safe school?
 Although determining exactly what a safe school is can be difficult (given that many variables are involved, and the definition can shift depending on the candidate in question), a good place to start is with scores.
 If a candidate’s GMAT score and GPA are significantly higher than the target school’s averages, for example, then the school is—at first glance, at least—a “safe” choice.
 So, for example, if you have a 750 GMAT and a 3.8 GPA and you are applying to a school with a GMAT score middle 80% range of 620–730 and an average GPA of 3.4 for the most recent entering class, you are off to a promising start.